An Island-by-island Guide to Traveling to the Caribbean Amid COVID-19

 Under existing protocols, U.S. travelers may enter St. Vincent and the Grenadines with proof of a negative COVID-19 PCR test taken within 72 hours of arrival, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.Travelers must also complete an online pre-arrival form and a 14-day mandatory quarantine in a Tourism Authority/Ministry of Health, Wellness, and the Environment-approved hotel.
 Visitors will need to have a fully paid reservation in advance.

 U.S. tourists are not yet welcome to visit the islands, according to the U.S. Embassy in Trinidad & Tobago.

 Turks and Caicos Islands

-U.S. travelers are welcome to visit Turks and Caicos, which reopened to tourists in July, but must arrive with a negative COVID-19 PCR test taken within five days of arrival, according to the government.
-Travelers must also apply for a travel authorization and have insurance that covers COVID-19 costs.
-Children under 10 years old are exempt from the testing requirement.
+U.S. travelers wanting to visit Turks and Caicos must provide proof of a negative COVID-19 PCR test taken within five days of arrival, according to Turks and Caicos Tourist Board officials.
+Travelers must also apply for a travel authorization and have insurance covering COVID-19 costs.
+Children under 10 years old are exempt from testing requirements.

 United States Virgin Islands

-The U.S. Virgin Islands welcome tourists from the mainland, but require all visitors 5 years old and older to receive a certification before traveling and show proof of a negative COVID-19 test within five days of their trip, according to the USVI Department of Tourism.
+The U.S. Virgin Islands welcomes travelers from the mainland, but requires visitors ages five and older to receive certification and submit proof of a negative COVID-19 test via the USVI travel portal within five days of their trip, according to the USVI Department of Tourism.

-Travelers heading back to the U.S. from the U.S. Virgin Islands do not need to get tested before returning to the U.S. mainland since the island is a U.S. territory.
+Travelers heading back to the U.S. from the U.S. Virgin Islands are not required to get tested before departure, as the island is a U.S. territory.